We are currently reading stories for the anthology and accepting non-fiction contributions for the website. Details for both follow below.

 If you would like to contribute an article about your personal ‘best of British fantasy’, please email firstname.lastname@example.org with [ARTICLE] in the header.

 ‘British’ and ‘fantasy’ are both interpreted broadly.
-For the anthology, ‘British’ means the author was born in and/or is a long-term resident of the United Kingdom, and ‘fantasy’ means anything with an element of the speculative or fantastic.
+As per the anthology guidelines: ‘British’ means the author was born in and/or is a long-term resident of the United Kingdom, and ‘fantasy’ means anything with an element of the speculative or fantastic.

 The work that you're focusing on must be at least five years old.
 (No new or upcoming releases, please.)

 How you define ‘best’ is up to you, but we prefer the article not linger on the definition, and be more of a personal explanation of why you like the work so much.